In this Guide

 Dyson V6 Trigger

 The V6 Trigger is a handheld vacuum with a full-size vacuum’s power.
-It’s equipped with Dyson’s signature radial cyclone suction system, just like the V6 stick vacuum.
+It’s equipped with the brand’s signature radial cyclone suction system, just like the V6 stick vacuum.
 We can’t help but admire its sheer power, as well as its smart ergonomic design.

 It’s tested to produce twice the suction of any other handheld vacuum.
 That’s thanks to its layered cyclonic system, which combines 15 individual cyclones inside the suction chamber.
 There’s also a Max suction function for tougher spots.
 Previous buyers said it’s ideal for vacuuming between cushions and car seats where the crevice tool can’t quite reach.